 On average, listings lease in the $10's per square foot per year.
-The Richmond submarket is going through a decrease in rates.
-In the last 3 months, the median rate fell $7 per sqft per year.
-That's a 29% decrease in rent.
+The Richmond region is going through a decrease in rates.
+In the last 3 months, the median rate decreased $14 per sqft per year.
+That's a 51% decrease in rent.

-Compared to the rest of the East Bay market, the Richmond submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the East Bay market, the Richmond submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 14 listings have come on the market, which means new availabilities might be going fast.
-You'll want to be prepared to make an offer immediately.
-About 14% of the office spaces in the Richmond are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 14 listings have been listed, which means new listings most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 86% of the available space in the Richmond are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,710 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this area are close to 1 floors.
-Most buildings in this region were built in 1978 and are Class A.
+Even though the median size is 2,810 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this region are approximately 1 floors.
+Most buildings in this region were built in 1987 and are Class A.